Selden Neck State Park

 Hogback Camp – This camp is easy to access and sits on a low bluff named Hogback overlooking the river.
 At low tide it can be a muddy/silty walk to get to deep enough water for boats.
 The sloping site has a flat area with room for a couple tents and there are two picnic tables, a fire pit, and an outhouse.
 Short paths lead to overlooks facing southwest.
 Short of bushwhacking there is no access to the trails from this site.
 Maximum of 6 campers.

 Quarry Knob – This site is the most difficult to access.
 There is a small break in the growth along the bank where as tree has fallen.
 Even at low tide it can be difficult to get secure footing and your boat up the bank over the log.
-Once up on the bank there are 2-3 flat areas with fire pits and a nearby outhouse.
-These sites have access to the blue and white trails by climbing the hill behind the sites.
+There is an easier spot to access a couple hundred feet south.
+Once up on the bank there are 2-3 flat areas with fire pits and a nearby pit toilet.
+This site has easy access to the red, blue, and white trails.
 Maximum of 12 campers.

 The Selden Neck Campground is located near State lands that are also open to hunting hunting symbol.
 The season for goose opens immediately after Labor Day and archery season for deer opens in mid-September.
 Hunting is not permitted on Sunday.
 If you are camping when hunting is permitted, please note the following precautions: